Last Updated July 25, 2020

 So, do anonymous and numbered bank accounts still exist?

-The answer is essentially “no”.
+The answer is essentially a “no”.
 And for purposes of true anonymity, it’s a definite “no”.
 Jurisdictions like Switzerland, Austria, and Belize still offer some bank secrecy provisions, but they are moot for bank clients living in most high-tax countries.

 Additionally, there is no such thing as true anonymity.
 While banking laws in countries such as Switzerland prohibit bankers from handing over details on customer accounts except in cases of fraud (and not just for non-reporting), we’ve seen first hand how bullying from a foreign government can easily loosen those restrictions.